Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 No aptamer–iodine sensing

-HRV trackers, EEG headbands, respiration-driven mind-state apps, and cortisol-only stress monitors are not Sal-Meters if they do not perform CAIS Layer-0 aptamer–iodine redox sensing.
+HRV trackers, EEG headbands, respiration-driven mind-state apps, and cortisol-only stress monitors are not Sal-Meters if they do not perform the canonical CAIS-bound molecular signal path.

 Only GSH/GSSG without iodine

-Redox monitors measuring only the GSH/GSSG ratio, without iodine multi-oxidation-state sensing, fall outside Sal-Meter and CAIS compliance.
+Redox monitors measuring only the GSH/GSSG ratio, without the iodine module and canonical boundary, fall outside Sal-Meter and CAIS compliance.

 Private replacement scores